Gmail Gets Undo, Redo, and Strikethrough Shortcuts, New EML Download Format

 Undo/Redo:

-The Undo and Redo shortcuts are now added to the taskbar of the compose window.
-Google has added the shortcuts to the very beginning of the taskbar, preceding the font type and font size options.
+the compose window.
+Google has added the shortcuts to the very beginning of the

 Strikethrough:

-While struck-through text isn't something you're likely to need very often (Google suggests using it to signify completed items in a list), there's currently no easy way to add it to an email on the platform, so it's a notable addition.
+list), there's currently no easy way to add it to an email on the platform, so

-Download as .EML
+Download as .EML:

-This format is recognized by other email clients, allowing you to view the Gmail content along with attachments within these clients.
-In addition, with this functionality users can now add these downloaded messages as attachments in their emails.
+you to view the Gmail content along with attachments within these clients.
+In

 new download format: Open the overflow (three dot) menu and select “Download message.”

-The new features are now rolling out to all G Suite users and should be available to all of them within the next three days.
-Chances are users of the free version of Gmail will see them very soon, too.
+and should be available to all of them within the next three days.
+Chances are